2 men in Nevada standoff case plead guilty in federal court

 Cooper, 37, from Humboldt, Arizona, also pleaded guilty to assault on a federal officer.

-DeLemus, 61, of Rochester, New Hampshire, arrived in Nevada hours after the confrontation.
-He pleaded guilty to an interstate extortion charge admitting he drove cross-country with guns with an intent to display “force and aggression” to stop the roundup.
+DeLemus, 61, of Rochester, New Hampshire, arrived in Nevada hours after the confrontation started.
+His second felony plea was to an interstate extortion charge, admitting he drove cross-country with guns with an intent to display “force and aggression” to stop the roundup.

 DeLemus, a former U.S. Marine, spent weeks afterward living in a tent and organizing armed patrols near the Bundy ranch outside Bunkerville.